MaximeAgez/pylcaio/ecoinvent-update-support/README.md

 #### This folder contains all information and support module needed to compile a newer version of hybrid-ecoinvent.

+Only run the code in this folder if you are looking to produce necessary information for unsupported hybrid-ecoinvent version.
+If the latest version of ecoinvent is already supported by pylcaio, you do not have to execute anything in this folder.
+You can directly go to the doc/ folder which will show you how to use pylcaio.

-Follow the notebook "How to update hybrid-ecoinvent" it will guide you through the needed steps.
+If you do need to produce information for unspported versions, follow the notebook "How to update hybrid-ecoinvent".
+It will guide you through the needed steps.

 ###### More information on the modifications needed when compiling a newer version: